-Page 271, (66).
-"Where hundreds of our gallant dead await The long-forctold, redeem'd and honor'd fate."
+Page 271, ().
+"Where hundreds of our gallant dead await The long-foretold, redeem'd and honor'd fate."

 The coming of a historian who shall liberate our illustrious dead from the bondage of neglect and calumny, is foretold in our prophecies.
-God send him, and soon!
+God send him, and soon !

-Page 274, (67).
+Page 274, (°7).
 "The Praise of Margaret O'Carroll."

 Margaret, the daughter of O'Carroll, married, early in the fifteenth century, the Calvach O'Connor, chief of Offaly.
 She retained, after her marriage (a not unusual custom with our ancestresses), her maiden name, and under that name she became famous.
 Several traits of her character, given in McFirbiss' Annals, prove her to have been a woman of remarkable spirit and capacity.
-Thus we read of her pilgrimage to Compostella, and how the English of Trim laving taken several Irishmen, her neighbors, prisoners, and her lord having in his keeping certain English prisoners, she "went to Beleathatruim, and gave all the English prisoners for Maegeoghegan's son, and for the son's son of Art, and that unadvised to the Calvach, and she brought them home."-MS. Irish Arch.
+Thus we read of her pilgrimage to Compostella, and how the English of Trim having taken several Irishmen, her neighbors, prisoners, and her lord having in his keeping certain English prisoners, she "went to Beleathatruim, and gave all the English prisoners for Macgeoghegan's son, and for the son's son of Art, and that unadvised to the Calvach, and she brought them home -MS. Irish Arch.
 Society, Vol. I., page 212.
 "It was she," says the same annalist, "that, thrice in one year, proclaimed to, and commonly invited (in the dark days of the year), on the feast day of Da Sinchel in Killaichy, all persons, both Irish and Scottish, or rather Albians, to the general feasts."
-The numbers who usually attended these feasts are set down as "upward of 2,000," by some as 2,700.
-It is stated, also-"She was the one woman that has made most of preparing highways and erecting bridges, churches, and mass-books, and of all manner of things profitable to serve God and her soul."
+The numbers who usually attended these feasts are set down as "upward of 2,000," by some as 2.700.
+It is stated, also-""She was the one woman that has made most ot preparing highways and erecting bridges, churches, and mass-books, and of all manner of things profitable to serve God and her soul."
 Her death, from a cancer in her breast, is very pathetically bemoaned, as well it might be, by the McFirbiss of her time.
-It took place in 1461, which is called on that account "an ungratious an unglorious yeare to all the learned in Ireland, both philosophers, poets, guests, strangers, religious persons, soldiers, mendicants, or poor Orders, and to all manner and sorts of poor in Ireland."
+It took place in 1461, which is called on # that account "an ungratious an unglorious yeare to all the learned in Ireland, both philosophers, poets, guests, strangers, religious persons, soldiers, mendicants, or poor Orders, and to all manner and sorts of poor in Ireland."
 See MSS.
 Arch.
 Soc.
-Vol. I. In these days of exhortation to female patriotism, such a type of an Irishwoman of the middle ages will, I am sure, gain many more admirers than the grotesque fiction which is cupies a 1 entitlo d in the n a very the Penenteenth r native ordinary e.'' grims.
+Vol. I. In these days of exhortation to female patriotism, such a type of an Irishwoman of the middle ages will.
+I am, sure, gain many more admirers than the grotesque fiction which is usually made of Grace O'Malley, who is represented in our "historians" much more like a savage than the high-bred and high-spirited gentlewoman that she was.